stat545ubc-2021/Sara-Kowalski-MiniDataAnalysis/README.md

-# Sara Kowalski STAT545A Mini Data Analysis Project
+#STAT545A Mini Data Analysis Project
+###Author: Sara Kowalski

-This repository contains all the files pertaining to the STAT545A individual mini data analysis project.
+This repository contains all the files and work necessary to complete the 3 milestones for the individual mini data analysis project in STAT545A.

+### Project Goals

+### Repository Files